May 26-29, 2022

 From May 26-29, emerging and established artists will leave their studios behind to paint and showcase their work “en plein air.”
 En Plein air painting yields work that is both spontaneous and lively as light, form and colour change throughout the day.

-Visitors will find artists using various mediums (oil, watercolour, acrylic and soft pastel) painting at their easels throughout downtown Belleville, the Old East Hill, Victoria Park, Zwick’s Park, Meyer’s Pier, the Waterfront Trail, as well as the Andara Gallery in Prince Edward County, downtown Stirling, Signal Brewery in Corbyville, and at O’Hara Mill Homestead and Conservation area in Madoc.
+Visitors will find artists using various mediums (oil, watercolour, acrylic and soft pastel) painting at their easels throughout downtown Belleville, the Old East Hill, Victoria Park, Zwick’s Park, Meyer’s Pier, the Waterfront Trail, Prince Edward County, Quinte West, Madoc, and Stirling.

 Artists have between Thursday morning at 9:30 am and Saturday afternoon by 2 pm to create and submit up to three works for consideration by esteemed judges both established plein air artists.